 Yes it’s been awhile!
-We have been testing for nitrites every other day as well as keeping up with the water changes, we are still battling crazy amounts of ammonia and adding Prime water conditioner every day.
+I have been testing for nitrites every other day as well as keeping up with the water changes, I am still battling crazy amounts of ammonia and adding Prime water conditioner every day.

 Finally last night I read a bunch of posts on various fish forums entitled….
 “My tank will not cycle no matter what!”
 A few suggestions were to just try and ditch as much water as possible as the amount of ammonia may be hindering the cycle and no matter how many smaller water changes are done it just won’t make a difference.